-- 8. For LMP/EDD , select the EDD date from the calendar.
-The LMP(c) date is automatically calculated based on your selection. - To switch to the next or previous weeks or months, swipe up or swipe down from the calendar. - To save the LMP/EDD measurement, touch OK. - To return to the Fetal Age menu without saving the LMP/EDD measurement, touch Skip. - 9.
-To expand or collapse the Fetal Age Summary, in portrait orientation, touch are or ...
+- 7. For LMP/EDD , select the EDD date from the calendar.
+The LMP(c) date is automatically calculated based on your selection. - To switch to the next or previous weeks or months, swipe up or swipe down from the calendar. - To save the LMP/EDD measurement, touch OK. - To return to the Fetal Age menu without saving the LMP/EDD measurement, touch Skip. - 8.
+To expand or collapse the Fetal Age Summary, in portrait orientation, touch are or a set or the set of th